charlescodigos/National-Transfer-Accounts/README.md

 When using these datasets in academic research or other projects, please cite the original articles:

 Correa, C.; Gutierrez, C.; Turra, C. Demographic changes and intergenerational reallocations in Brazil, 2003-2018.
-The Journal of the Economics of Ageing.
+The Journal of the Economics of Ageing. (forthcoming)

 Correa, C; Gutierrez, C. Educational inequality over the economic life cycle.
-Notas de Población.
+Notas de Población. (forthcoming)